-Entrepreneurs and innovative products, services, and processes are the key drivers of economic growth and prosperity.
+Entrepreneurs and innovative products, services, and processes drive economic growth and prosperity.
 According to the Global Entrepreneurship Monitor, over 110 million businesses are launched yearly.
 It means 11,000 per hour or three new businesses or startups open per second.
+Let’s unveil the exciting perks that make this journey worth embarking on!

 What is entrepreneurship?

 The entrepreneur creates a business that becomes a long-term project, like opening a new restaurant or founding a tech startup.
 Entrepreneurship is a structure that destroys the old order and creates new ones.
 It means someone would create value innovation and develop new things.
-The biggest reward of becoming an interpreter is the personal satisfaction from having the freedom to make own business decisions and act on them.
+The biggest reward of becoming an interpreter is the personal satisfaction of having the freedom to make and act on business decisions.

 There are two types of entrepreneurship: